grant/app-icon-generator/README.md

 ## Quickstart

 - Open `index.html` (optionally run `python -m SimpleHTTPServer`)
-- Copy the console output
-- Put it into a file `build/data.json`
+- Move the downloaded json file to `build/data.json`
-- Run `node index.js`
+- Run `node index.js` to generate the images
-- All the outputted files will be generated in `build/images`
+- All the outputted files will be generated in `build/image`

 ## Developing